Florida law defines the specific conditions under which punitive damages become recoverable in personal injury cases.

 What Are Punitive Damages?

 Exemplary damages and punitive damages exist to punish wrongdoers rather than serve as compensation for victims.
-Florida law requires clear and convincing evidence of intentional misconduct or gross negligence for the court to award punitive damages.
+Florida law requires clear and convincing evidence.
+This evidence must show intentional misconduct or gross negligence.
+Only then can a court award punitive damages.

 What Counts as Intentional Misconduct?